Zedeldi/igelfs/README.md

 #### Partition

--   Stores partition header and extent information; the actual extent payload is stored at the beginning of the section payload
+-   Stores partition header and extent information; the actual extent payload is stored at the beginning of the section payload, and can span multiple sections
 -   Provides methods to parse partition and extent information

 #### Hash